-DHCD and the specific funding source(s) must be including on all marketing materials to include press releases, the project website, and signage.
+DHCD and the specific funding source(s) must be included on all marketing materials including press releases, the project website, and signage.
 DHCD requires that a project sign be installed within thirty (30) days of the execution of the Agreement.
 Please see signage requirements for more details.